Skip to main content

 Live streamWebSocketChannel, symbol, reconnect state, local book policy

-Replay or event orderWebSocket replayReplay window, sequence handling, gap policy
+Replay or exact event orderWebSocket replayReplay window, sequence handling, gap policy

 Warehouse loadData Catalog exportSchema keys, quote, job ID, file format, rights context